Health & Wellness

 Is it considered a medical emergency if my dog is vomiting blood?

-Even though it’s understandably alarming, it isn’t always a medical emergency when dogs throw up blood, Dr. Emily Singler, VMD, Fetch by The Dodo’s on-staff veterinarian.
+Even though it’s understandably alarming, it isn’t always a medical emergency when dogs throw up blood, Dr. Emily Singler, VMD, Fetch’s on-staff veterinarian.
 However, you should still see your vet as soon as possible, especially if they’re showing other symptoms.

 “Dogs who are vomiting blood repeatedly, or those who are weak, lethargic, in pain or have trouble breathing may need to be seen urgently,” Dr. Singler adds.